circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ## Using Machine

-The `machine` option will run your jobs in a dedicated, ephemeral Virtual Machine (VM) with the following technical specifications:
+The `machine` option runs your jobs in a dedicated, ephemeral VM that has the following specifications:

 CPUs | Processor                 | RAM | HD
 -----|---------------------------|------------